lifemapper/core/docs/adminUser/rocksInstall.rst

        * rocks set host vm cdrom <vm-name> cdrom=None
        * rocks report host vm config <vm-name>

 Enable www access
 ~~~~~~~~~~~~~~~~~
 Follow procedure at http://central-7-0-x86-64.rocksclusters.org/roll-documentation/base/7.0/enable-www.html

 Insert compute nodes
 ~~~~~~~~~~~~~~~~~~~~
+Make sure sgemaster.hostname.service is running before doing this!

 Start insert-ethers process on the Frontend, then start each node.
 Wait until each node has been recognized ( ) and accepted (*) in the insert-ethers window before starting the next node.